 Which women are at risk of uterine fibroids?

 Fibroids usually grow in women of childbearing age.
-Among U.S. women ages 25 to 44, about 30% have symptoms of fibroids.2 Affected African American women are more likely to have multiple fibroids.5 We don't know exactly how many new cases of fibroids occur in a year, as fibroids may not cause any symptoms, but clearly millions of American women have fibroids at any one time.
+About one-third of U.S. women between ages 25 and 44 report having symptoms of fibroids.1 Affected African American women are more likely to have multiple fibroids.3 We don't know how many new cases of fibroids occur each year because some women with fibroids don't have any symptoms, while others might not seek medical care.
+It is likely that millions of U.S. women have fibroids at any one time.

-There have been reports of rare cases in which young girls, who have not yet started their periods (prepubertal), had small fibroids.
-For African American women, fibroids typically develop at a younger age, grow larger, and cause more severe symptoms.4
+There have been reports of rare cases in which young girls, who have not yet started their periods (pre-pubertal), had small fibroids.
+For African American women, fibroids typically develop at a younger age, grow larger, and cause more severe symptoms.2

 Fibroids may shrink after menopause.
 However, research shows that they are more likely to shrink in postmenopausal white women than in premenopausal black women.

-Several factors affect a woman's risk for having uterine fibroids.2
+Several factors affect a woman's risk for having uterine fibroids.1

 Factors that increase the risk of fibroids: